What Test-Driven Scoffolding (TDS) does...

 I have considered expressing the TDS.cs code as a Visual Studio T4 text template, but for now have opted not to do so, to try to avoid complicating the code.
 (Some people may wish to edit and build without having to run a text-transformation tool such as Visual Studio.)

-Absent any bug reports or requests for new features, I have no current plans to release any further updates to TDS.
+No, this is probably the last release for a while.
+Unless someone posts a bug report or requests a new feature, I have no current plans to release any further updates to TDS.
 (It's working well in my projects, and those projects need my attention more than TDS does.)
 I am therefore calling this a "stable" version not so much because I think it is free of bugs, as because it seems to do everything I need for the moment and I am not aware of any bugs.
 I hope you are able to find it useful as well.
 (As in previous releases, you are still invited to use the "Discussions" tab on this site to post feedback).